Application Materials & Requirements (On-Campus Program)

-- The system requires you to submit information in 3 sections in order to complete your application.
+- The system requires you to submit information in 3 sections (General Information, Supplemental Materials, and Recommendations) in order to complete your application.
 The first step is to answer all required questions and to submit the application form.

 - The online application and fee must be submitted before you can upload required supplemental materials.
-Supplemental materials such as unofficial transcripts, essays, resume, and any writing samples can only be uploaded once your application and fee are submitted.
+Supplemental materials such as unofficial transcripts, essays, and resume can only be uploaded once your application and fee are submitted.

 - Application Fee